mike-gimelfarb/mike-gimelfarb.github.io/_pages/about.md

 #### Biography

-I am currently working as a postdoctoral AI researcher in the [RVL Lab](https://rvl.cs.toronto.edu/) led by [Florian Shkurti](https://www.cs.toronto.edu/~florian/), working on offline RL.
+I am currently working as a postdoc AI researcher in the [RVL Lab](https://rvl.cs.toronto.edu/) led by [Florian Shkurti](https://www.cs.toronto.edu/~florian/) at the University of Toronto, working on offline RL.
 In 2023, I was a researcher in the [D3M Lab](https://d3m.mie.utoronto.ca/) led by [Scott Sanner](https://www.mie.utoronto.ca/faculty_staff/sanner/), where I worked on automated planning and the development of the Python planning toolkit [pyRDDLGym](https://github.com/pyrddlgym-project) (which has now been included in scikit-decide!).
 In 2022, I interned at Google DeepMind, UK.